hoangduytran/blender-manual/manual/compositing/types/utilities/math.rst

 That value is multiplied by 2 × pi (6.28) and converted to 1.0 by the Sine function, since :math:`sin(2 × pi/ 4) = sin(pi/ 2) = +1.0`.

-Since the sine function can put out values between (-1.0 to 1.0), the *Map Value* node scales that to 0.0 to 1.0 by taking the input (-1 to 1), adding 1 (making 0 to 2), and multiplying the result by one-half (thus scaling the output between 0 to 1).
+Since the sine function can output values between (-1.0 to 1.0), the *Map Value* node scales that to 0.0 to 1.0 by taking the input (-1 to 1), adding 1 (making 0 to 2), and multiplying the result by 0.5 (thus scaling the output between 0 to 1).
 The default *Color Ramp* converts those values to a gray-scale.
 Thus, medium gray corresponds to a 0.0 output by the sine, black to -1.0, and white to 1.0.
 As you can see, :math:`sin(pi/ 2) = 1.0`.
 Like having your own visual color calculator!